andreluza/TraitDisparity/README.md

 the density represents variation in estimates across the 100 fully resolved phylogenies.
-In the multivariate model, the density represents variation of sigma across traits and phylogenies (112 simulated ‘landmarks’ and 100 fully resolved phylogenies).Results for the dataset of 413 species.
+In the multivariate model, the density represents variation of sigma across traits and phylogenies (112 simulated ‘landmarks’ and 100 fully resolved phylogenies).
+Results for the dataset of 413 species.

 <!-- badges: start -->